 “God saved me from the lowest point in my life when I was struggling with drinking,” he said.
 “It affected my relationships, it affected everything, [and because] I’ve had a very blessed life, even though I did have this faith, I didn’t lean on it.
 I took it for granted.
 Through this time, for the first time in my life, I couldn’t just rely on myself.”

-His family’s own challenges also pushed him to dig deep into his relationship with God.
+Timothy Dunfield had his own faith challenges that pushed him to dig deep into his relationship with God.

 “I have 3 children, and two of them were born blind,” he said.
 “That to me was devastating.
 [I thought], ‘How am I going to raise these children with these disabilities, and what that’s going to mean for them?”

 “I had to come back a realisation that it’s not what God’s doing to me, but the consequences of our broken world,” he says.
 “I could hold onto my faith and say, ‘At some point God you’re going to bring something good out of this.”